istio/istio.io/content/en/news/releases/1.29.x/announcing-1.29.7/index.md

 ## Changes

 - **Upgraded** version of `nftables` used by Istio distroless images.
-The `nftables` version was previously pinned to 1.1.1 to avoid a bug that could cause older versions of `nftables` on Kubernetes nodes to crash after Istio used a newer version packaged in its images on the same node.
+The `nftables` version was previously pinned to 1.1.1 to avoid a bug that could cause older versions of `nftables` on K8s nodes to crash after Istio used a newer version packaged in its images on the same node.
 Major Linux distributions have been informed of the issue and have released fixes.
 As a result, Istio is removing the `nftables` version pinning.
 Users are advised to update the `nftables` package on their nodes to the latest available version to ensure that the fixed version is installed.
-If you continue to experience `nftables` crashes on your nodes, downgrade to an older version of Istio and contact your node OS provider to request that the fix be backported to your OS version. ([Issue #58492](https://github.com/istio/istio/issues/58492))
+If you continue to experience `nftables` crashes on your nodes, downgrade to an older version of Istio and contact your node OS provider to request that the fix be patched into your OS version. ([Issue #58492](https://github.com/istio/istio/issues/58492))

 - **Fixed** a race condition on istiod startup where the readiness probe could report ready before the dedicated injection and validation webhook server (`--httpsAddr`, default `:15017`) was accepting connections, causing intermittent `failed calling webhook` timeouts when creating resources immediately after istiod became ready.
 This does not affect deployments where webhooks share the main HTTP server (empty `--httpsAddr`). ([Issue #61049](https://github.com/istio/istio/issues/61049))